About the author:

 In her memoir You Could Make This Place Beautiful, poet Maggie Smith explores the disintegration of her marriage and her renewed commitment to herself in lyrical vignettes that shine, hard and clear as jewels.
 The book begins with one woman’s personal, particular heartbreak, but its circles widen into a reckoning with contemporary womanhood, traditional gender roles, and the power dynamics that persist even in many progressive homes.
 With the spirit of self-inquiry and empathy she’s known for, Smith interweaves snapshots of a life with meditations on secrets, anger, forgiveness, and narrative itself.
 The power of these pieces is cumulative: page after page, they build into a larger interrogation of family, work, and patriarchy.

 Registration for this event is FREE.
+VIP tickets are also available for purchase.

 - VIP seating at the event